Life Insurance for People with Mental Illnesses

 Impaired-Risk Agents and Brokers

 As a last resort, you can always go through an impaired-risk agent or broker to find coverage.
-These are individuals who will help you find insurers with the best rates, despite pre-existing conditions.
+These are individuals who will help you find insurers offering your best rates, despite pre-existing conditions.
 So if you have a mental illness that puts you at an unfair disadvantage for finding affordable life insurance, these agents and brokers can help you find a carrier.

 Frequently Asked Questions